About Pawsitive Pooches (and cats)

 In 1993 a devastating flood struck the Midwest.
 The swollen riverbeds of the Mississippi and Missouri rivers consumed thousands of homes and businesses.
 While watching the news, pleas for sandbaggers were constant.
 But when I heard the plea to help flood victims of the 4-footed type I knew I had to respond.
 The St Charles Humane Society was now the "disaster relief center" for the animals and they were desperate for volunteers.
 Going by heart and not by mind, I decided to help.

 The final disaster I worked at was Hurricane Katrina in Slidell, Louisiana, August, 2005.
 After suffering a severe heat stroke, working the typical 14-hour day in baking heat, I made the difficult decision to give up my coordinator position and badge.
 Age had actually made the decision for me...maybe spending my future vacations basking in the sun in a hammock on a nice beach might not be so bad.
+But that didn't happen.

 In the midst of my disaster work, on December 31, 1999, I received a phone call from a kind, very outspoken man.
 He had heard of me and my work as coordinator for EARS and called me with desperation in his voice.
 "Can you help bring in a crew of volunteers to overhaul an abandoned shelter, packed full of dogs & cats, in bad shape?”
 This small, forgotten shelter in Granite City, IL had been abandoned by its shelter manager, leaving behind hundreds of dogs and cats to fend for themselves and he was the first to discover this horror.
 I could not turn my back on such an atrocity.
 Working with Bob Tillay (director of Dirk's Fund) and Tracy Quackenbush (director of Open Door Animal Sanctuary), and a handful of other wonderful people we rounded up as many volunteers as possible and began the horrifying, sad rehab of the sick, ill, cage-crazed animals.
 Dead animals were found in the freezer and all of the dogs had mange.
 Many were pacing back and forth or going in circles, un-socialized and desperate for food.
 The cage floors were covered with 6 inches of packed feces.
 The outside dogs had no doghouses or even covering over their heads, in the brutal, cold winter.
 Our work was most definitely cut out for us!